yt-project/unyt/docs/usage.rst

 All of the unit conversion methods described above have an ``equivalence`` keyword argument that allows one to optionally specify an equivalence to use for the unit conversion operation.
-For exmaple, let's use the ``schwarzschild`` equivalence to calculate the mass of a black hole with a radius of one AU:
+For example, let's use the ``schwarzschild`` equivalence to calculate the mass of a black hole with a radius of one AU:

   >>> from unyt import AU